-No student should have to experience sexual violence or abuse.
+It’s Sexual abuse and sexual violence awareness week, 4-10 February and time to reaffirm that NO student should experience sexual violence or abuse!
 The Disclosure Response Team are here to support you and advise on your options should you choose to report…

 Immediately after an incident it is normal to feel shock, pain, anger, numbness and denial.
 Some students will want to keep themselves busy, some will want to talk about their experience, others will want to keep it to themselves.
 There is not a right or wrong way to respond.
 For more information, please search ‘violence and abuse‘ on the Intranet.